 - Set high expectations and provide opportunities for all pupils to achieve, whatever their prior attainment.
-To use appropriate assessment to set targets which are ambitious. - Lessons/schemes of work are planned accordingly to provide 'quality first teaching' to remove barriers to learning, which is relevant for all abilities through differentiation. - Attend to social and emotional needs as well as academic needs of the pupils in their class - Refer pupils who are having difficulty to the SEND team. - Contribute to the Annual review of Statemented students or those with Educational Health Care Plans.
+To use appropriate assessment to set targets which are ambitious; Lessons/schemes of work are planned accordingly to provide 'quality first teaching' as part of the graduated response to remove barriers to learning, which is relevant for all abilities through differentiation. - Attending social and emotional needs as well as academic needs of the pupils in their class, working closely and in unison with the school's Pastoral team; ☐ Refer pupils who are having difficulty to the SEND team. - Contribute to the Annual review of pupils with an Educational Health Care Plan. ☐ Contributing half termly to pupils with an Individual learning plan.